Learning Competitive Equilibria in Exchange Economies with Bandit Feedback: Online Learning Formulation

 \subsection{Losses}

 We study two losses for this setting.
-We will first describe them both and then illustrate the differences.
+The first loss is based directly on the definition of an equilibrium (Def.~\ref{def:ce}).
 For $a\in\RR$, denote $a^+ = \max(0, a)$.

-The first of them is based directly on the definition of an equilibrium (Definition~\ref{def:ce}).
 We define the CE loss $\lCE$ of an allocation--price pair $(x,p)$ as the sum, over all agents, of the difference between the maximum attainable utility under price $p$ and the utility achieved by allocation $x$.
-The $T$-round loss $\LCE_T$ for an online mechanism is the sum of $\lCE(\xt,\pt)$ losses over $T$ rounds.
+The $T$-round loss $\LCE_T$ is the sum of $\lCE(\xt,\pt)$ losses over $T$ rounds.
 We have: